shivamvijaywargi/Netflix-2020-Landing-Page-Clone/README.md

 #### 4. Refactor many code snippets to follow best practices.

+## This is how Netflix Landing page looked as of 20 June 2020.

 # Disclaimer

 All the images, text used in the project is not owned by me, all the copyrights goes to Netflix.
 I have just used them for this project.